truffle-box/filecoin-box/README.md

 ## Minting an NFT

-In the example below, we've already created a deal for the 3 assets (metadata, thumbnail, and the original asset repsectively) that comprise our NFT.
+In the example below, we've already created a deal for the 3 assets (metadata, thumbnail, and the original asset respectively) that comprise our NFT.
 These are as follows, with their corresponding CIDs.

 - metadata ([QmS4t7rFPxaaNriXvCmALr5GYRAtya5urrDaZgkfHutdCG](https://ipfs.io/ipfs/QmS4t7rFPxaaNriXvCmALr5GYRAtya5urrDaZgkfHutdCG))
 - thumbnail - ([QmbAAMaGWpiSgmMWYTRtGsru382j6qTVQ4FDKX2cRTRso6](https://ipfs.io/ipfs/QmbAAMaGWpiSgmMWYTRtGsru382j6qTVQ4FDKX2cRTRso6))